Dune Buggy Rat Rod – Can You Guess The Model?

 We are all accustomed to the idea that car modification or restoration is an expensive hobby.
 Of course, if you want to travel a lot and make multi-day trips to the wilderness, you cannot do without expensive gear equipment, but if your goal is just having fun outdoors, joyriding, and occasional excursions into the desert for the weekend, you can create a simple rig without serious investment.
 Fabrication skills, resourcefulness, and support of the spouse are also important ingredients for success.

 Take for example the story of Chad Nicholls and his son Mason from Toledo, Ohio, who managed to build a real work of art literally from scrap metal.
 As it turned out, something good had happened due to the pandemic and lockdown restrictions.
 Not being able to buy new parts, the guys had to deal with challenges creating custom parts from scrap metal and rely on their metalworking skills.
-Chad was lucky enough to get his hands on a pretty banged-up 2000 Chevy Tahoe, a perfect donor for the future Rat Rod project.
+Chad was lucky enough to get his hands on a pretty banged-up 2000 Chevy Tahoe/Suburban, a perfect donor for the future Rat Rod project.

 A few months of hard work, deliberate aging of the body, fabrication, and tinkering with what was available at home, and we see the result – a bright example of creativity, daring ideas, and unique style, a truck that looks like it just rolled out of the Mad Max post-apocalypse movie.
 Now, this menacing rig brings joy to the whole family and turns heads on the streets and trails.
 And those who ask cannot believe that such a miracle can be created in a home garage without serious investment.
 We spoke with Chad and he told us the story behind his Rat Rod convertible.